Techniques to develop your skills and confidence as a presenter.

-Use the Horizontal Planning Template (PDF, 115KB) to organise your presentation.
+Use the Horizontal Planning Template (google doc) to organise your presentation.
 Start from the middle with roughly three main points, before moving out to complete a plan for your introduction and conclusion.

 Starting in the middle is essential as it will allow you to pin down the main areas of your message, before moving on to identify how to introduce these main points to your audience and summarise them again at the end.

-Spoken reports detailing your work can take place in a range of settings: the small group classroom, the workplace as a section of a large lecture, in a one-to-one tutorial, or in a team meeting.
+Spoken reports detailing your work can take place in a range of settings: the small group classroom, in a one-to-one tutorial, in the workplace or at an academic conference.

 Presentations take different forms, from a read-out mini-lecture to an improvised explanation or elaboration of a series of key points, a question-and-answer session, an audience-activity workshop, or a blend of all of these.

 Whilst the fundamentals of good in-person presenting remain true when presenting online, there are some important considerations that are unique to presenting remotely.
-Read tips on online presentations.
+Read tips on online presentations here.

 Most importantly, for all kinds of presentations, allow time to practice!
 Make sure you think about how you are going to deliver your presentation and make it engaging.